The First (Shinee album): "Lucifer"

 On October 12, 2011, a Japanese version of "Lucifer" was released as Shinee's third Japanese single.
 The B-side is the Japanese version of their Korean single "Love Like Oxygen", from their first album, The Shinee World.
-It was released in three versions: a limited edition type A, which included a can badge-type MP3 player including the song "Lucifer", a bonus DVD, a 68-page photo book, a trading card, and digipak; a limited edition type B with the same contents as type A but minus the MP3 player; and a regular edition including a bonus DVD and a 44-page photo book.
+It was released in three versions: a limited edition type A, which included a can badge-type MP3 player including the song "Lucifer", a bonus DVD, a 68-page photo book, a trading card, and digipack; a limited edition type B with the same contents as type A but minus the MP3 player; and a regular edition including a bonus DVD and a 44-page photo book.
 It was Shinee's third single to rank inside the top three of the Oricon charts, following their debut "Replay" and "Juliette," setting a new record for a foreign artist in the country.

 Promotion

-Shinee held a concert to celebrate the successful release of their first Japan album on December 24 at the Tokyo International Forum Hall A. The concert took place three times in order to accommodate the 15,000 fans that won the lottery to attend.
+Shinee were scheduled to hold a surprise event where they would perform songs from the album on December 7 in Shibuya, Tokyo.
+However, it was cancelled due to safety reasons after it attracted heavy crowds.
+They held a concert to celebrate the successful release of their first Japan album on December 24 at the Tokyo International Forum Hall A. They performed the concert three times in order to accommodate the 15,000 fans that won the lottery to attend.
 Onew opened the concert by shouting out, "Let’s have some fun with Shinee today!".
 They performed a total of six songs, including their debut single, "Replay -Kimi wa Boku no Everything-" and "Lucifer", as well as a new song from their album called "To Your Heart".

-The First Japan Arena Tour

-Shinee held a 20 performance tour hitting seven locations around Japan.
+They followed the concert with a 20 performance tour, Shinee World 2012, hitting seven locations around Japan.
 The tour attracted 200,000 concert-goers, setting a new attendance record for the first Japan tour of a Korean artist.